 If no options are specified, comb preserves only the most recent (leaf) delta in a branch, and the minimal number of ancestors needed to preserve the history.

 The following options are supported:

 For each `get -e' generated, access the reconstructed file at the release of the delta to be created.
 Otherwise, the reconstructed file is accessed at the most recent ancestor.
-The use of -o can decrease the size of the reconstructed s.file.
-It can also alter the shape of the delta tree of the original file.
+The use of -o may decrease the size of the reconstructed s.file.
+It may also alter the shape of the delta tree of the original file.

 Generate scripts to gather statistics, rather than combining deltas.
 When run, the shell scripts report: the file name, size (in blocks) after combining, original size (also in blocks), and the percentage size change, computed by the formula:

 100 * ( original - combined ) / original